sharhar/Leopard-EM/docs/programs/optimize_template.md

 The first field we specify is the particle stack to optimize the pixel size with.
 With this you must specify the path to the particle stack dataframe (as output from match or refine template), the original template box size in pixels, and the box size to extract the particle with.
-This extracted box size must be even, but the absolute values are not important, although they are for [Refine Template](../programs/refine_template.md).
+This extracted box size must be even, but the absolute values are not important, although they are the same for [Refine Template](../programs/refine_template.md).

 ```yaml
 particle_stack: